Protests on petrol prices may delay diesel reform

 State-owned Indian Oil Corp, the country's largest oil refining and marketing firm, insisted it was not under pressure to reverse the petrol hike, its chairman, R.S.
 Butola, told reporters.
 He said it would review prices again in June.

-Shops and businesses were closed across the southern state of Kerala on Thursday in a strike organised by left-wing parties to protest against the price increase.
+Shops and businesses were closed across Kerala on Thursday in a strike organised by left-wing parties to protest against the price increase.

 In Odisha, political parties organised protests and some demonstrators roamed the streets on motorbikes.
 Government workers joined rallies and protesters forced some petrol pumps to close.